SPELD NSW | Support for Specific Learning Difficulties

 WHEN: 9:00am - 3:30pm,

-You can purchase decodable readers, C-Pens, phonemic awareness kits, Understanding Learning Difficulties guides and other literacy and numeracy resources for schools, teachers, tutors, speech pathologists and families from the SPELD NSW online store.
-SPELD NSW members receive discounts on decodable readers and other resources.
+Purchase decodable readers, Understanding Learning Difficulties guides and other literacy and numeracy resources for schools, teachers, tutors, speech pathologists and families.
+Member Discounts available.

 Decodable Readers K-2